openhoat/wsem/README.md

   It is based on expressjs and socket.io.

+## Why wsem?

+  Using web sockets with socket.io is powerful and quite easy for most cases.

+  But suppose you want your server to broadcast an event to some specified clients.

+  The target clients should have informed the server that they are interested with this kind of event.

+  The server should store sockets in a registration table, and manage it.

+  That's what is done in wsem : two special events (register/unregister) are managed so that you just have to put wsem.on('hello', callback) in your client code.

 ## Usage

 1- Create and start http and web sockets servers as usual :